-Diamond Bar is a multi‐ethnic, upper middle‐class, bedroom community of 56,257 stretching along the 57 and 60 freeways on the eastern edge of Los Angeles County.
+Diamond Bar is a multi-ethnic, upper middle-class bedroom community stretching along the 57 and 60 freeways on the eastern edge of Los Angeles County.
+In 2017, the population of Diamond Bar was 56,665, the median income was $94,531, and the median age was 38 years.
 The city is served by two different school districts, Pomona Unified on the north side and Walnut Valley Unified on the southern side.
-With a median income of $104,766 and a median age of 38, Diamond Bar has remained a young, affluent community.
-While the white community has remained stable at 30%, the Asian/Pacific Islander population has increased to 57.4%.
-Compared to the state of California, Diamond Bar has more foreign born residents (42.4%), more residents who speak a language other than English at home (56.5%), a higher homeownership rate (80.6%), more people who have graduated from high school (92%), and more residents with a college degree (48.4%).
+Diamond Bar is also an affluent and aging community.
+Since 2014, the segment of the population who ethnically identifies as white decreased from 30% to 21.7% and the Asian/Pacific Islander population has remained stable at 53.1%.
+Compared to the average community in the State of California, Diamond Bar has more foreign born residents (43.3%), more residents who speak a language other than English at home (58.1%), a higher home ownership rate (76.4%), more people who have graduated from high school (92.4%), and more residents with a college degree (50.7%).
 The city also has fewer people below the poverty line (5.9%).

 We have a Pathways Communications Academy that is funded by a California Partnership Academies state grant.
 Other than this academy, we have no other state or federal mandates.